Dirac node pinning from Dzyaloshinskii-Moriya interactions in a Kagome spin liquid: Orbital magnetism

 where $n'$ is summed over bands, and $|n\>$, $|n'\>$ denote Bloch states at momentum $\v k$.
 Summed over all the occupied states in both spin sectors, we obtain the total orbital magnetization $M$.
-In Fig.~\ref{fig_om}, we plot $\hbar M$ as a function of $\phi_{\text{min}}$.
+In Fig.~\ref{fig_om}, we plot $\hbar M$ as a function of $\phi_{\text{min}}$, where the $\phi_{\textrm{min}}$ is obtained from the VMC calculations and the bands are obtained from the mean-field Hamiltonian Eq.~\eqref{eq:mf-ham} at the optimized flux $\phi_{\textrm{min}}$.
 It is important that the chemical potential is set to be at the bottom of the sixth spin-$\down$ band for $D>D_c$ and at the top of the fifth spin-$\down$ band for $D < D_c$, to ensure the half-filling condition.
-See Appendix~\ref{app_dirac} for an explanation of this using a low-energy Dirac model.
+See Appendix for an explanation of this using a low-energy Dirac model.
 We find a linear increase in $M$ as a function of $\delta \phi_1 = \phi_1-\phi_1^c$.
-From the inset of Fig.~\ref{fig_vmc}(b), we see that there is a linear increase in $M$ versus $D$ for $D>D_c$.
+From the inset of Fig.~\ref{fig_vmc} (b), where we show that the variation of $\phi_{\text{min}}$ versus $D$ is well-fit by a linear curve, we see that there is a linear increase in $M$ versus $D$ for $D>D_c$.

 The energy contribution, due to the orbital magnetism, per unit cell can be expressed as $E_M = -\hbar M \Phi_b$, where $\Phi_b$ is the flux of $b$ through a unit cell.
 Since the $b$-field generated by DM interactions was shown to be opposite to the applied magnetic field~\cite{kang2024}, and therefore, negative in our sign convention, $E_M$ is positive and corresponds to an energy penalty for the reopening of the bandgap.
 The question remains, however, whether this effect is strong enough to counter the tendency to reopen the gap that was explained in the previous section.
 We now address this question through a mean-field analysis.
+It would be very interesting to answer this question using Gutzwiller-projected VMC calculations by considering variational wavefunctions that incorporate the incommensurate fluxes $\Phi_b$.
+The next step would be to find the optimal $\Phi_b$ that minimizes the energy.
+However, working with small system sizes one is constrained to a small discrete number of fluxes $\Phi_b$ since they have to be commensurate with the total system area.
+We leave such investigations to future work.